jtanx/fontforge/doc/sphinx/ui/menus/encodingmenu.rst

 The ``Remove Encoding`` menu item brings up a list showing all the custom encodings and allows you to delete them.

-Here's an :download:`example of a postscript encoding file <Encodings.ps.gz>`.
+Here's an `example of a postscript encoding file <https://fontforge.org/downloads/Encodings.ps.gz>`__.
 It contains:

 * TeXMathItalicEncoding